Understanding Tokens: A Complete Guide

 Why tokens determine your AI costs

-Every major provider — OpenAI, Anthropic, Google, and the rest — prices API access per token, split into two categories:
+Every major provider — OpenAI, Anthropic, Google, and the rest — prices API access per token (see the AI Model Pricing guide for current rates), split into two categories:

 - Input tokens — everything you send: your prompt, system instructions, conversation history, and any attached documents